hackerwins/homepage-old/docs/js-sdk.md

 #### Text

-Text provides support for collaborative plain text editing.
-Under the hood, text is represented as a list of characters.
+`Text` provides support for collaborative plain text editing.
+Under the hood, `Text` is represented as a list of characters.
 Compared to using a regular JavaScript array, Text offers better performance.
 And it also has selection information for sharing the cursor position.

 ```javascript
 doc.update((root) => {